Riozke/apply-digital-api/README.md

     ```plaintext
     src/data/users.json
     ```
-    This file contains the email addresses and passwords for users (both admin and regular).
+    This file contains the email addresses and passwords for users (both admin and users).
 Use these credentials to generate the token for the respective user role.
+    Check the documentation to see which endpints require authorization

 5. **Environment Variables**:
     An example of the required `.env` file is provided in `.env.example`.
 Copy the contents to a `.env` file in the root directory of the project and adjust the environment-specific values.